January 21, 2015

 All of these added together mean a girl is able to make educated choices.
 Without that ability, there is no empowerment.

 So as the world watches those of us in Davos at the World Economic Forum discussing and debating gender parity, and as many come together throughout this year as leaders in international development, business, government, civil society, academia, and media to close out our old goals and launch new ones, I urge us to not just insert the term “empowerment” because it’s trendy and feels good.
 I urge us to think about the women and girls across the world: Rotha from Cambodia, who works in a local fishery; Shabnam from India, who is breaking the stereotypes in her patriarchal community and is in her final year of engineering school; or Miriam from Zambia, who saw how important mentors were in her life and chose a career path to help others like her.
-We need to realize that these girls were able to make these life decisions for themselves because they used their voices and learned skills to choose — and were confident and educated in that decision.“That is what I call empowerment: it is not something that is given to a woman or girl by an external party — but something that a woman or girl discovers within herself. ” Co-Founder and CEO, Room to Read
+We need to realize that these girls were able to make these life decisions for themselves because they used their voices and learned skills to choose — and were confident and educated in that decision.

 That is what I call empowerment: it is not something that is given to a woman or girl by an external party — but something that a woman or girl discovers within herself.
 We as well-wishers and advocates for changing the status quo can help provide skills as well as a more conducive environment for her to arrive at her chosen destiny.